Reduced-Order Surrogates for Forced Flexible Mesh Coastal-Ocean Models

 A reduced-order surrogate model for hydrodynamic simulations can be constructed using POD for compression and a regression model for temporal propagation.
 Figure \ref{fig:podSurTrain} illustrates the two components of the POD-based surrogate being trained separately.
 Compared to the KAE, this means that the POD-model makes no assumptions about the dynamic in the latent space.

-In this study, two different regression models are tested: linear regression (LR) and a multi-layer perceptron (MLP).
-The POD+LR model resembles the KAE, except for the separated training.
-The POD+MLP model, however, allows for nonlinear temporal propagation, since the POD does not assume a latent space with linear dynamic.
+While the POD is identical to the DMD basis, this study investigates two different regression models in the latent space, besides a linear regression (LR): a multi-layer perceptron (MLP) and a gated recurrent unit network (GRU), which is a type of RNN.
+The POD+MLP and POD+GRU models, allow for nonlinear temporal propagation, since the POD does not assume a latent space with linear dynamic.